Amy Steel: Film

-Steel made her theatrical debut in Manuel Summers' comedy film Fat Chance (1981), in which she portrayed the supporting role of Allison.
-The same year, Steel obtained the lead role of Ginny Field in Steve Miner's slasher film Friday the 13th Part 2, a sequel to Friday the 13th (1980).
-She won the role through an audition, and it went on to become one of her most recognizable performances.
+Steel made her film debut in Manuel Summers little-seen comedy film Fat Chance (1981).
+The film revolves around the characters Michael and Mary, both of whom are overweight and communicate through letters, sending each other photographs of people claiming to be themselves—Mary’s picture she sends is of Allison (portrayed by Steel in a supporting role), the granddaughter of her employer.
+Steel had her breakthrough role in Steve Miner’s slasher film Friday the 13th Part 2 (1981) as aspiring child psychologist Ginny Field.
 Steel had two days of shooting in the daytime and the rest at night.
-The shoot was physically and mentally exhausting for the actress to the point of her stating: "I hope I never have to do another horror film the rest of my life."
-The film earned over $21 million ($71 million inflated) at the box office.
-Steel turned down a sequel offer due to her agent pushing her for higher-budgeted roles and being exhausted from the second film.
-Steel's next feature role was Kit in Fred Walton's hybrid black comedy mystery slasher film April Fool's Day (1986) which she described as a different shooting experience compared to Friday.
-Steel appeared as Penny in Melvin Frank's comedy Walk Like a Man (1987), opposite Howie Mandel.
+The shoot was exhausting for her to the point of her stating: "I hope I never have to do another horror film the rest of my life."
+In a review for IGN, film critic Eric Goldman wrote: "The lead character, Ginny (the likable Amy Steel), is one of the most appealing in the entire series."
+The film was a box office success, grossing $21,722,776 worldwide (equivalent to $88,375,752 in 2026).
+For the sequel, Friday the 13th Part III (1982), Miner envisioned making Ginny the series protagonist; having spent a lot of time developing variant Ginny-centric storylines such as one placing her in a psychiatric hospital to another taking place on a college campus where she actively goes on a pursuit to find Jason after he kills her roommate.
+Steel turned down a sequel offer because her agent was pushing her for higher-budget roles, and she was exhausted from the second film.
+In retrospect, Steel has stated she regrets not doing the film as she likes the way Ginny was written.

+Steel's next feature role was Kit in Fred Walton's hybrid black comedy mystery film April Fool's Day (1986) which she described as a different shooting experience compared to Friday.
+Steel portrayed Penny, an environmental scientist, in Melvin Frank's comedy film Walk Like a Man (1987), starring alongside Howie Mandel and Christopher Lloyd.
 The film grossed $460k ($1 million inflated).
+In a review for Reel Film Reviews, David Nusair, who gave the film itself a negative review, highlighted Steel’s performance: "scream queen Steel is effective as Bobo's love interest."

 I think it would be really cool to come back as Ginny again.
 The funny thing is that I've never been asked since Part 3.
 But I think it's time to see Ginny again in a Friday the 13th movie.
 She has some unfinished business.